cvitter/Riak-TS-Data-Modeling/How Partition Keys Work.md

 **Note**: Riak TS stores dates as UTC and converts from your cluster's local time zone when saving a record.

-When selecting a quantum to use for your partition key it is important to keep in mind that there are tradeoffs associated with the size of the quantum.
+When selecting a quantum to use for your partition key it is important to keep in mind that there are trade offs associated with the size of the quantum.
 There are two primary competing goals for choosing a quantum:

 1. Utilize your cluster's hardware efficiently by distributing the data evenly around the cluster (both in terms of storage and performance since focusing all of your reads and writes on a single node limits read and write throughput for the cluster);

-1. Colocate data close together to improve query performance.
+1. Collocate data close together to improve query performance.

 Small quanta favor writes in terms of performance and storage while larger quanta favor querying.
 Selecting the right quantum for your partition key is often the most challenging piece of the data modeling process.